Glenn Dishman

-Glenelg Edward Dishman (born November 5, 1970) is an American former professional baseball left-handed pitcher, who played in Major League Baseball (MLB) for the San Diego Padres, Philadelphia Phillies, and Detroit Tigers.
+Glenelg Edward Dishman (born November 5, 1970) is an American former professional baseball left-handed pitcher who currently serves as the pitching coach for the Piratas de Campeche of the Mexican League.
+He played in Major League Baseball (MLB) for the San Diego Padres, Philadelphia Phillies, and Detroit Tigers from 1995 to 1997.
+He also played in Chinese Professional Baseball League (CPBL) for the Sinon Bulls in 2001.

-Career
+Playing career

 Amateur

 Dishman attended Moreau Catholic High School in Hayward, California and went to college at University of California Berkeley and Texas Christian University.

 San Diego Padres

 Dishman was signed as an undrafted free agent by the San Diego Padres on May 23, 1993 and reported to their Class-A minor league affiliate at Spokane for the 1993 season.
 He compiled a record of 6–3, a 2.20 earned run average (ERA) in 12 starts (with 2 complete game shut outs) that season and was selected as a "Short Season A All-Star" and a Northwest League All-Star.
 On July 17, Dishman pitched a no-hitter against Yakima.
 He came within one out of a perfect game, but his first baseman committed an error.

 In 1994, with the Double-A Wichita Wranglers, Dishman was 11–8 in 27 starts with a 2.82 ERA and was a Texas League All-Star.
 In 1995, with the Las Vegas Stars, he was 6–3 in 14 starts with a 2.55 ERA and won Pacific Coast League (PCL) All-Star honors.

 Dishman made his major league debut on June 22, 1995, for the Padres against the Colorado Rockies as a starting pitcher.
 He worked 5 innings, allowed 3 earned runs, and received the loss as the Rockies defeated the Padres 3–2.
 In his next start, against the Los Angeles Dodgers on June 27 Dishman worked 6 innings, allowed 1 earned run, and recorded his first career victory.

 Dishman alternated between the Padres and Las Vegas for the next couple of seasons.